aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/grayscale/_index.md

 - Scanned ID cards and other personal documents.
 - Full-color scans.

+In addition, grayscale conversion may decrease the original image size.

 {{% alert color="primary" %}}
-Improvements in recognition accuracy and preprocessing enhancements will be highly dependent on the original image and should be empirically tested.
+Improvements in recognition accuracy and quality enhancements will be highly dependent on the original image and should be empirically tested.
 {{% /alert %}}